 Kelley Drye’s Diverse Associate Network serves as a forum for racial and/or ethnic minority associates from historically underrepresented groups to promote their careers and professional development by building community, sharing and transferring knowledge, leveraging collective resources, and creating a safe space, empowering participants to achieve career success.

 Kelley Drye is pleased to offer a Diversity Scholarship to an outstanding second-year law student.
 The scholarship recipient(s) will work in our New York office.
-We are still accepting applications for the 2020 Diversity Scholarship and will close on February 1, 2021.
+The application period for the 2022 Diversity Scholarship is now open and we will review applications on a rolling basis.